mzuther/Squeezer/README.markdown

 ## About

-I wrote this compressor to learn all I could about audio compression.
+*I wrote this compressor to learn all I could about audio compression.
-It took me several months to gather all the specs and papers I needed and convert this vast amount of information into code.
+It took me several months to gather all the specs and papers I needed and convert them into code.*

-What makes **Squeezer** different from the compressors I know is the stepping of all knobs to preset values (it took a loooong time to fine-tune them).
-On clicking a small red light, however, the knobs become continuous.
-That allows you to find good-sounding settings very fast while not preventing fine-tuning.
+**Squeezer** is different from all the compressors I know: its knobs are stepped to fine-tuned *preset* values, but can be changed to *continuous* values by clicking a small red light located next to them.
+This allows you to find nice settings fast while not preventing to optimise these settings.

-**Squeezer** is also very flexible.
-Its internal layout can be changed in many ways: feed-forward / feed-back, linear / S-curve / log, optical / transistor, RMS / almost peak, three different knees.

-By writing and fine-tuning this compressor I have gained deep insight into audio compressors and really learned how to use them musically.
+**Squeezer** also adapts easily to many tastes and use cases:

+- feed-forward & feed-back design
+- linear, logarithmic & smooth response
+- optical & FET detectors
+- peak & RMS sensing
+- hard, medium & soft knee
+- flexible side-chain & parallel compression

-But not only that, **Squeezer** has quickly become my go-to generic compressor.
+**Squeezer** has given me a deep insight into compression.
+But above that, it has quickly became my go-to generic compressor!

-I have not yet released a binary, because I expected **Squeezer**'s internals to still change and have not yet found the time to write a manual.
-But if you want, you can compile the plug-in yourself.
-It's quite easy.
+*I'm currently in the process of finally releasing a binary.
+Please be patient for a little longer...*

 <!--
 ## Documentation